RCRC Phase I (2015-2018): Building a replicable model of child-focused disaster planning

 Phase II of the initiative aims to achieve:

-1. The establishment of Community Resilience Coalitions in four communities– New Hanover and Robeson Counties in North Carolina, and leveraging the Children and Youth Task Forces set up after Hurricane Maria in the regions of Mayagüez and Humacao, Puerto Rico.
-These communities will implement the RCRC model by regularly convening community leaders and representatives of emergency managers and child-serving institutions, implementing the Community Preparedness Index (a baseline in the first half of 2019, and at the end of the project), developing and implementing Action Plans, and developing and implementing community-wide exercises.
-In each location the initiative aspires to connect with existing groups already focused on this topic and if they do not exist, these groups are assembled with the intention of building local leadership for sustainable action beyond the funding period of this grant.
+The establishment of Community Resilience Coalitions in four communities– New Hanover and Robeson Counties in North Carolina, and leveraging the Children and Youth Task Forces set up after Hurricane Maria in the regions of Mayagüez and Humacao, Puerto Rico.
+These communities will implement the RCRC model by regularly convening community leaders and representatives of emergency managers and child-serving institutions, implementing the Community Preparedness Index (a baseline in the first half of 2019 and at the end of the project), developing and implementing Action Plans, and developing and implementing community-wide exercises.
+In each location, the initiative aspires to connect with existing groups already focused on this topic, and if they do not exist, these groups are assembled to build local leadership for sustainable action beyond the funding period of this grant.

 1. Robeson County, NC